jonasrenault/angular-startr/README.md

-# A starter app for Anguler and Java
+# A starter app for AngularJs and Java

-This is a (somewhat) clean application skeleton for an application that uses AngularJs for front end and Java for back end.
+This is a (somewhat) clean skeleton for an application that uses AngularJs for front end and Java for back end.

 There is pretty much no code in there, just the necessary files to start developping straight away.